imaddamianos/MarvelApp/README.md

 - Search for characters by name.
 - Navigate between character details and the character list.

-## Getting Started

-To get started with the Marvel Heroes iOS App project, follow these steps:

 ### Prerequisites

 - Xcode: Make sure you have Xcode installed on your Mac.